 This policy recognises that some people choose to burn inappropriate materials and that this practice contributes to excessive concentrations of air contaminants, resulting in objectionable or offensive smoke and odour and associated health and nuisance problems.
 Those materials inappropriate for burning are listed in the MEP zone rules.
-The policy implements-Regulations 4 to 10 of the NESAQ also apply.
+Regulations 4 to 10 of the NESAQ also apply.